lockss/laaws-metadataextractor/README.md

 ### Getting Archival Unit contents from a REST web service
-To specify the properties of the REST web service used to get the URLs of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:
+To specify the properties of the REST web service used to get the URLs of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlListWs.password=the-correct-password